nielsenjared/nielsenjared.github.io/content/blog/algorithm-linear-search/index.md

 ### Why Do I Need to Know This?

-Linear search is a building block of algorithms.
+Linear search is a standard and one of the building blocks of more complex algorithms.

 ### TODO?